THE CASE FOR INJURY PREVENTION

 WHAT IS THE COST OF INJURY?

-Each year, injuries cost British Columbians over $4 billion in total costs.1
+Each year, preventable injuries cost British Columbians over 4 billion dollars in total costs.1

 Total costs of injury are made up of direct and indirect costs.